kleintom/Cstitch/INSTALL_linux.md

 1. Install the QT (gui toolkit) headers and libraries.

-    Starting with version 0.9.4, cstitch is built using Qt 5 (I've tested on 5.2.1).
-Qt include locations were changed in going from Qt4 to Qt5, so >= 0,9.4 cstitch versions will not compile under Qt4 (though I suspect that if you simply change the includes back to their Qt4 locations, you would be very close to compiling).
+    Starting with version 0.9.4, cstitch is built using Qt 5.
+Qt include locations were changed in going from Qt4 to Qt5, so >= 0.9.4 cstitch versions will not compile under Qt4 (though I suspect that if you simply change the includes back to their Qt4 locations, you would be very close to compiling).

     On Fedora-like systems the package you're after is probably called **qt5-qtbase-devel** - it provides the QT header files and pulls in the required librairies and build tools.
 If your distribution does not yet support Qt5, you may need to download directly from Qt.

 2. Download the Cstitch source files.

     It's possible to download the files as a tarball from the project